-Today, Longevity Project is a joint partnership between Senior Connections, The Capital Area Agency on Aging and the VCU Department of Gerontology, part of the School of Allied Health Professions.
+Today, Longevity Project is a joint partnership between Senior Connections, The Capital Area Agency on Aging and the VCU Department of Gerontology, part of the College of Health Professions.
 But back in 2009, the coalition began right here at United Way of Greater Richmond & Petersburg.

 “United Way wanted to bring together the various organizations that contribute to the well-being of older adults and caregivers,” said Dr. Thelma Watson, Executive Director of Senior Connections.
 “They wanted to understand the range of services that were available to the community.”